 Pinch-hitter: Nelson Cruz

 We wanted Cruz on this team, but with right field and DH covered, he’ll have to come off the bench as a pinch-hitter.
 Initially signed by the Mets as an amateur free agent out of the Dominican Republic in 1998, Cruz was traded three times before finding a home with the Rangers.
 Cruz first became a big league regular in 2009, producing 33 homers with a 117 OPS+ at age 28.
 After recording 135 home runs in the regular season and another 14 in the playoffs for the Rangers from 2009-13, Cruz signed a one-year deal with the Orioles and socked 40 dingers for the first time in his career.
-He moved on to the Mariners and crushed 37 or more homers in every season from 2015-18, then hit 41 round-trippers for the Twins in ’19.
+He moved on to the Mariners and crushed 37 or more homers in every season from 2015-18, then hit 57 round-trippers in 173 games for the Twins across '19-20.
 He’s one of nine players to reach the 40-homer mark at least four times after his 30th birthday.

 Starting pitcher: Randy Johnson